 I’ll be honest, there’s not much that scares me.
-One thing that does: Trans-Fats.
+One thing that does: Trans Fats.
 You have no doubt heard the name.
 You might have even seen it on food labels before and not known much about it or why it’s in food.
 However there is somewhat of a dark secret in the food industry.
-Trans-Fat Terror is real.
-They know full well the health issues caused after long exposure to foods that have high levels of trans-fats in them.
+Trans Fat Terror is real.
+They know full well the health issues caused after long exposure to foods that have high levels of unhealthy fats in them.
 This is one thing that honestly makes me angry, both as a fitness professional and as a human being.
 Secondly the lack of action worries me.
 Governing bodies around the world and food manufacturers worldwide are doing nothing.

 They are fatty acids.
 Together with glycerine, fatt acids are the building blocks of all fats and oils.
-Trans-fatty acids are unsaturated.
+Also, tjhey are unsaturated.
 They are not like the “good” unsaturated fatty acids found in fish and vegetable oils.
 Instead, they behave similarly to saturated fats in the body and have similar health issues.

 They are NOT formed through deep frying food in vegetable oils.
 Commercially produced fats such as margarine spreads, fats used in deep frying and fats used in pastry doughs, are likely to contain some Trans-fats.

 Have you heard the stories about the products of major fast food corporations products undergoing lab tests?
 These products can stay in a fridge for up to a year with no mold growing on it.
 This is because of trans fat.

 Some fats are good for us and can help reduce the “bad” type of cholesterol that causes a health problems.
 These good fat include polyunsaturated, monounsaturated fats; omega-3, 6 and 9 or a complex of all three.